nits2010/DataStructureAlgo/DSA_Pattern/Pattern 14_K-way merge.md

 We can use an <i>in-place sort</i> like a <b>HeapSort</b> to sort the input array to get the `Kth` smallest number.

-Following is the code for this solution:
+Following is the code for this solutionMimicPQ:

 ```js
 function findKthSmallestNumber(nums, k) {